mmesiti/2025-09-09-workshop/content/communication/welcome.md

 Dear all,

 We are happy to have you onboard of the next Coderefinery workshop that starts on **Tuesday September 9th** at 11am CET.
-Full schedule and details at the [**Septmber 2025 CodeRefinery workshop webpage**](https://coderefinery.github.io/2025-09-09-workshop/
+Full schedule and details at the [**September 2025 CodeRefinery workshop webpage**](https://coderefinery.github.io/2025-09-09-workshop/
 ).